-Can a truly born again believer lose their salvation?
+Can a truly born-again believer lose their salvation?
 Or will they persist in their faith?
 Arminians are in agreement concerning the total depravity of humanity and our inability to make spiritual choices on our own.
 We are in agreement that Christ’s atoning work on the cross was for everyone in the world.
-We agree that God’s grace is resistible, that we can refuse his offer of salvation.
+We agree that God’s grace is resistible, and that we can refuse his offer of salvation.
 And we agree that God’s election of believers is conditional upon us responding to his prevenient grace in faith.
 But Arminians are divided concerning the persistence of salvation; can salvation be lost, or will true believers always persist in their faith?

 Estimated reading time: 16 minutes